ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 image here...

 Please note that there are no dependencies here.
 There's nothing to download, no tools and nothing to build.
-No magic, no hacks, nothing proprietary, no new idioms or special syntax, nothing.
+No magic, no hacks, nothing proprietary, no frameworks or special syntax, nothing.
 And when it comes to building software, _nothing_ is better than something.

 Our Alert is pretty plain right now, so let’s see if we can give it an icon: